kenzasam/hybridmicrofluidics/install_guide.md

 8. You're now ready to roll!

 ### System setup
 1. Install Python 2.7.
-Our software has ben tested on Python 2.7, so we recommend this.
+Our software has been tested on Python 2.7, so we recommend this.
+Python 3 versions will be up soon.
 2. There are several extra packages required for you to be able to use the Chipviewer, GUI, or even ArduBridge.
 We recommend installation of Pip (a package manager).
 If you already have Pip (included in Py>2.7 and Py3), skip this step.
 [Tutorial](https://pip.pypa.io/en/stable/installing/).
 Also, add pip to your env vars if needed. (python/scripts)
 3. You can check which version of pip is installed like this: `pip -V` <br>
 You can update pip like this: `pip install --upgrade pip`
-4. Install following packages: pyserial, wxpython, tkinter, pyperclip, numpy <br>
+4. For the Hybrid Microfluidics add on package, install following packages: pyserial, wxpython, tkinter, pyperclip, numpy <br>
 for nemesys stuff on python 2.7: enum34 <br>
 use the folowing command: `pip install ...` <br>